Representative Barnhart Speaking to a Bill on the House Floor

 The United States Department of Agriculture has set up an administrative claims process to compensate Hispanic and women farmers and ranchers who assert that

 they were discriminated against when seeking farm loans between 1981 and 2000.
 If this applies to you

-may click here to file a claim
+may click here to

 Here are photos of my colleagues and me in two of my committees.